TusharIndia/Kissanconnect_backend/API_DOCUMENTATION.md

 ### Social Account Linking
 - Social account linking is handled via dedicated endpoints after profile completion.
 Each social account can only be linked to one KissanMart account.

+Note about incomplete profiles and login flows:
+- OAuth login (Google/Facebook): if social authentication succeeds but the linked KissanMart user has an incomplete profile, the API will return a response indicating the profile is incomplete with `next_step: "complete_profile"` and (for OAuth flows) a `provider_access_token` so the frontend can complete the profile using social data.
+- Phone + OTP login: if the phone is verified via OTP but the user's profile is incomplete, the API returns a specific error directing the client to complete the profile (`next_step: "complete_profile"`).
+The OTP is not consumed in this case.

 ## Required Fields

 ### For Smart Sellers: